How would you define your style?

 Could you share a tip or piece of advice for someone starting out in the wedding and events industry?

 One thing I still sometimes forget but that’s so important is to always bring extra containers.
 If something breaks and you’re two hours from the venue, the stress is real.
 The same goes for jars, candles, candleholders, bring two or three extra of everything.
 You never know when someone might say the table is bigger than expected or want to add a new one.
-Even if you’ve confirmed every detail, changes happen.
-And if you have extras, you can adapt without panic.
+If you have extras, you can adapt without panic.
 Because the worst thing is for the bride to feel like you didn’t try everything to fix it.
 In that moment it’s not the venue or the planner, it’s you.
 You have to be the problem solver.

 Do you incorporate sustainable techniques in your weddings?